U.S. WeChat Users Alliance v. Trump: Plaintiff

-The plaintiff is the U.S. WeChat Users Alliance is a non-profit.
+The plaintiff is the U.S. WeChat Users Alliance, including individuals Jinneng Bao, Chihuo Inc., Brent Coulter, Fangyi Duan, Elaine Peng, and Xiao Zhang.
 The alliance's trustees are described by the New York Times as including "several prominent Chinese-American lawyers".
 The group says it is not connected to Tencent.

 Proceedings

 Magistrate Judge Laurel Beeler of the United States District Court for the Northern District of California issued a preliminary injunction blocking the Department of Commerce order on WeChat on September 20, 2020, citing the merits of the plaintiffs' First Amendment claims.
-The U.S. Justice Department appealed this injunction on 2 October 2020, calling judge Beeler's decision an "error".
-On October 23, judge Beeler said the new evidence presented by the U.S. Justice Department in early October did not change her mind regarding her injunction of the White House order.
+The U.S. Justice Department appealed this injunction on 2 October 2020, calling Judge Beeler's decision an "error".
+On October 23, Judge Beeler said the new evidence presented by the U.S. Justice Department in early October did not change her mind regarding her injunction of the White House order.
 On December 23, the Trump administration asked the court to drop the U.S. WeChat Users Alliance v.
 Trump case to follow through on its ban of WeChat.

 On 31 December 2020, the NYSE announced it would apply a White House order banning three Chinese telecom companies from US trading floors, including Alipay and WeChat Pay.
 Then, in early January 2021, Donald Trump issued an order to ban a total of 8 mobile apps on US soils, WeChat included, but the order would become effective under the Biden administration.

+In 2021, the Biden administration dropped the ban on TikTok and WeChat with a new executive order that mandates accountability measures.
+The plaintiffs then moved to dismiss the case, which was granted.